PRIVACY & SECURITY

 - for customer satisfaction and market research purposes;

-- to provide our goods and services to you and for associate purposes, including verifying your identity;
+- to provide our goods and services to you and for associated purposes, including verifying your identity;

 - for research, analysis, testing, monitoring, risk management and administrative purposes; and